Adventure Time: Writing and storyboarding

 After the writers pitched stories, the ideas were compiled onto a two-or-three-page outline that contained "the important beats".
-The episodes were then passed to storyboard artists (often referred to colloquially as "boarders").
+The episodes were then passed to storyboard artists (often called "boarders").
 While many cartoons are based on script pitches to network executives, Cartoon Network allowed Adventure Time to "build their own teams organically" and communicate using storyboards and animatics.
-Rob Sorcher said this novel approach was sanctioned because the company was dealing with "primarily visual people", and that by using storyboards the writers and artists could learn and grow "by actually doing the work".
+Rob Sorcher said this novel approach was sanctioned because the company was dealing with "primarily visual people", and that by using storyboards, the writers and artists could learn and grow "by actually doing the work".
 The storyboard artists generally worked on an episode in pairs, independent from other storyboarders, which, according to freelance writer David Perlmutter in his book America Toons In, countered creative ennui and prevented episodes from being "alike in either content or tone".
-The storyboard artists were given a week to "thumbnail" (roughly sketch out) a storyboard and fill in the details complete with action, dialogue, and jokes.
+The storyboard artists were given a week to "thumbnail" (roughly sketch out) a storyboard and fill in the details complete with action, dialogue, and humor.
 The series' showrunner and his creative directors then reviewed the storyboard and made notes.
 The artists were then given another week to implement the notes and to clean up the episode.
 Storyboard writing and revising usually took up to a month.